ToolJet/ToolJet/docs/docs/workflows/overview.md

 Create an outgoing flow from the *createNotification* node and select the **Twilio** node.
 Rename the node to *sendSMS*.
 Click on the **Operation** dropdown and select **Send SMS** and then enter a  number in the **To Number** field.

-In the **Body** field of the *sendSMS* node, we will retreive the data returned from the *createNotification* node.
+In the **Body** field of the *sendSMS* node, we will retrieve the data returned from the *createNotification* node.
 Since *createNotification* only returns a string, simply enter the name of the node as shown below to access it:
 ```js
 {{createNotification}}
 ```